Contents

 Sunday | 日曜日 | にちようび | Nichiyoubi |

-The names of the days of the week have their origin in the seven celestial bodies of our solar system, which were known in ancient times.
-The sun, the moon and the planets Mars, Mercury, Jupiter, Venus and Saturn.
-This model is also used in English.
-Each day of the week is associated with the same celestial body in English and Japanese.
-Please look at the following table to know the meaning of each day.
+The days of the week have their origins in the seven celestial bodies of the solar system, which were known in ancient times: the Sun, the Moon, and the planets Mars, Mercury, Jupiter, Venus, and Saturn.
+This model is utilized in American English as well.

 English | Kanji | Romaji | Meaning | Planet |